hedera-dev/five-minute-token-launch-challenge/README.md

 1. Switch back to your Gitpod instance, and in the terminal continue answering the questions prompted by the script
    1. Simply hit the "enter" key, now that you have funded this account
    1. The script will automatically work out the account ID for you (no need to copy paste it)
-   1. The RPC URL does not matter, just leave blank to accept the default
 1. In the file navigation pane, open the `.env` file to inspect the output of the script
-1. In the file navigation pane, open the `src/script-5min-hts-token-launch-challenge.js` file to edit its contents
+1. In the file navigation pane, open the `src/script-5minHtsTokenLaunchChallenge.js` file to edit its contents
   1. Find the section `Configuring the new HTS token`.
      The should be a comment which reads:
      `// Set the token name, token symbol, and its initial supply (total number of tokens).`